abeloa3411/abeloa3411/README.md

 #### I am a frontend web developer
 I am abel from kenya, i enjoy doing javascript and react. i'm a fan of learning new technologies and i'm looking foward to learn node js to be a fullstack javascript developer

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / NODE

 - 🌱 I’m currently learning aws
 - 👯 I’m looking to collaborate on MERN projects